marnix/synology-decrypt/README.md

 * Rename `core` to `algorithm`?
 * Full documentation of the algorithm in the 'core' module.
 * Add algorithm diagram.
-* Perform the decryption in a streaming mode.
 * Do LZ4-decompression on files (not in memory), in place; move to `util` module.
 * Support `encrypt` = 0 and `compress` = 0 modes.
 (It is an error if either of these fields is not specified.)
 * Add verification of `@SynologyCloudSync/cloudsync_encrypt.info` file using password and/or private key.